-About Ceol Ireland
+Ceol Ireland

-In 2005/2006, Ceol and the City of Dublin Vocational Education Committee (Kylemore College) started a pilot, providing music tuition in many instruments to children who would not have had such opportunities otherwise.
-The challenges, obstacles and pitfalls experienced since then, have made Ceol even more successful.
+of music.
+In 2005-2006, Ceol and the City of Dublin Vocational Education Committee (Kylemore College) started a pilot, providing music tuition in many instruments to children who would not have had such opportunities otherwise.The challenges, obstacles and pitfalls experienced since then have made Ceol even more successful.
 This model has been recommended as a template for new projects around Ireland.
+In 2006, following our major award from Social Entrepreneurs Ireland, the Ceol model was rolled out across the country.The results of national piloting were outstanding, showing stunning success.

-Ceol's professional lesson plans, and through Ceol's regular professional development sessions (now available on DVD).
+professional lesson plans, and through Ceol's regular professional

 Today, Ceol has expanded its programmes to include

-pre-school music education, which can be easily used by parents and teachers alike.
-Ceol Ireland is working with over 340 educators who teach over 12,000 children, across the four provinces of Ireland.
-These children will thrive in music, languages, math's and science.
-This expectation is supported by international research which shows evidence of the links between early music education and competencies in the sciences.
+alike.
+Ceol is working with thousands of educators who teach over tens of thousands of children, across the four provinces of Ireland, and abroad, catering for those with learning difficulties as well as those being taught through the medium of Irish, all of whom will hopefully thrive in music, languages, maths and science.
+This aspiration is supported by international research which shows evidence of the links between early music education and competence in other subjects.

 Mission Statement

-Ceol provides every child, regardless of physical ability or educational needs, with music education of the highest possible quality, that fulfils the requirements of pre-school and the Primary Music Curriculum, that is fun, simple and that forges links with other subjects.
+Ceol provides every child, regardless of physical ability or educational needs, with music education of the highest possible quality, that fulfills the requirements of pre-school and the Primary Music Curriculum, that is fun, simple and that forges links with other subjects.

-Ceol Ireland Vision
+Ceol Ireland Vision and Team

 Ceol endeavours to complete the child through music and wishes to make Ireland a global beacon for music education.

-Carmel Dunne
+Dunne

+BMus Hons.
+(NUIM), MSc (TCD), Piano Teacher’s Dip (LSM), Management Dip (IPA), Alumna Harvard Kennedy Business School, Mass.
 Executive Director and Founder of Ceol.
 Carmel is a Social Entrepreneurs Ireland Awardee.
 She has 33 years public service, and has always had a passion for music in her spare time.

-Ali Giusti
+Ali

 BMus Hons.
 (Cardiff Uni).
 Creative Development and Training Executive of Ceol.
-Ali is a professional musician, who worked in community arts in South Wales, where she developed music programmes for 5 to 18 year olds.
-Her experience has led to her innovative training style that imbues primary teachers with a passion for music.
+Ali is a professional musician, who worked in Community Arts in South Wales where she developed music programmes for 5 to 18 year olds.
+Her experience has led to her innovative training style that imbues primary teachers with a passion for music. |

 Tempy Cummins: Business strategist and ex- primary school teacher